FlorianBr/Keyboards.Sofle/README.md

   - Cursor keys on WASD
   - PageUp/Down, Home, End
 - Holding TAB switches to RGB Matrix configuration
-- Indicator LEDs to show current layer
+- Indicator LEDs to show current layer (not on choc)
 - On alternative layers: Highlight key with alt function
 - Left OLED: Current layer and modifiers
 - Right OLED: Neko-Cat animation depending on WPS